 Selimiye Mosque and its Social Complex in Edirne Province, Turkey, is a remarkable example of Ottoman architecture and cultural heritage.
 This awe-inspiring complex, located in the historic city of Edirne, has been recognized by UNESCO as one of the World Heritage Sites in Turkey.
 With its grand size, exquisite design, and rich historical significance, Selimiye Mosque continues to captivate visitors from around the globe.

-Built during the reign of Sultan Selim II in the 16th century, Selimiye Mosque is considered a masterpiece of Mimar Sinan, one of history’s greatest architects.
+Built during Sultan Selim II’s reign in the 16th century, Selimiye Mosque is considered a masterpiece of Mimar Sinan, one of history’s greatest architects.
 This architectural gem showcases the grandeur and magnificence typical of Ottoman mosques while incorporating unique elements that set it apart from others.

 This architectural masterpiece served as a place of worship and functioned as a center for education, healthcare, and social welfare within the local community.
 With its intricate design elements, historical significance, and enduring legacy, the Selimiye Mosque continues to captivate visitors worldwide with its rich cultural heritage.